Less LLM, More Documents: Searching for Improved RAG: Related Work

 A substantial body of research has focused on enhancing the intrinsic capabilities of LLMs.
 Instruction tuning \cite{wang2022selfinstruct,zhang2023instruction} and prompt engineering \cite{he-etal-2024-position,reynolds2021prompt} improve alignment with user queries, while scaling model size generally yields higher accuracy across diverse tasks \cite{brown2020languagemodelsfewshotlearners,kaplan2020scalinglawsneurallanguage}.
 However, ever-larger LLMs (e.g., PaLM with 540B parameters \cite{chowdhery2022palm}) incur prohibitive computational costs, which limits their practicality in many settings.

 In parallel, retrieval-augmented models have emerged as an alternative path to scaling.
 Retrieval-augmented language models (RALMs) such as RETRO \cite{pmlr-v162-borgeaud22a} and Atlas \cite{atlas2023} demonstrate that enlarging inference-time datastores consistently improves performance: relatively small generators paired with massive retrieval memory can outperform much larger LM-only baselines.
 Shao et al. \cite{shao2024scaling} further confirmed this monotonic trend.
 Unlike modular RAG, which decouples retriever and generator, RALMs integrate retrieval through pretraining-time vector memories, requiring retriever-generator co-training.
+In contrast, we focus on modular RAG with a fixed evidence budget and study corpus–generator trade-offs across model-size regimes, rather than monotonic retrieval scaling in integrated RALMs.

 Modular RAG instead relies on external corpora that can be scaled independently of the generator.
 This line of work has progressed from Dense Passage Retrieval (DPR) \cite{karpukhin-etal-2020-dense} to efficiency-oriented methods such as ANCE \cite{xiong2021approximate} and Contriever \cite{izacard2021contriever}, which make retrieval over very large corpora feasible.
 These advances enabled a shift from early Wikipedia-only setups to broader and more diverse corpora such as LoTTE \cite{santhanam-etal-2022-colbertv2} and BEIR \cite{thakur2021beir}.
 However, while the community has implicitly moved toward increasingly larger corpora, the direct impact of corpus growth itself has not yet been systematically and comprehensively examined.